DevExpress/testcafe/docs/articles/faq/README.md

 #### Not enough resources in the container or CI system

-If you run TestCafe in a container or CI system, try the following measures to diagnose the resource shortage.
+If you run TestCafe in a container or CI system, try the following steps to diagnose resource shortage:

 * Increase the container's resource limits.
 * Set the [concurrency factor](../documentation/using-testcafe/common-concepts/concurrent-test-execution.md) to `1`.